All Episodes

 Thank you.

-And and to me that that's a load of BS.
+And to me, that's a load of BS.

 It shouldn't be that way.

-So, you know, my fifteen years as a straight leg infantryman in the army, by no means an operator, but I know my job pretty well.
+So, you know, my 15 years as a straight-leg infantryman in the Army, by no means an operator, but I know my job pretty well.

-And and let me tell you this, I have replaced my tactfulness with blunt truth and sarcasm.
+And let me tell you this: I have replaced my tactfulness with blunt truth and sarcasm.

 And so I was just kind of hoping that maybe you had something that you could offer to the college students of today on how to use tact to not necessarily attack, but go against what their professors are saying.